JIuBeP/EldenRingStutterFix/README.md

-**Update: I've seen a lot of reports that this doesn't reduce stuttering and only a few reports that it does.
-If it does work for you, please let me know [here](https://github.com/soupstream/EldenRingStutterFix/issues/4).**
+**Update: I've realized that [Special K](https://discourse.differentk.fyi/t/download-special-k/1461) implements these same fixes (and more) for Elden Ring.
+I'll keep this repo up but I recommend using Special K instead.**

 # EldenRingStutterFix

-This is an unofficial and **experimental** patch for Elden Ring on PC which aims to fix the stuttering that a lot of players have experienced.
+This is an unofficial and **experimental** patch for Elden Ring on PC which aims to fix certain kinds of stuttering that some players have experienced.
 It implements these VKD3D fixes natively in D3D12:

 * https://github.com/HansKristian-Work/vkd3d-proton/commit/54fbadcc9405841cc018210ba6d1045e71f405c0
 * https://github.com/HansKristian-Work/vkd3d-proton/commit/9817c52d2441bc6231afd2e5c472c7e7210a72c9